 The best treatment for the “mask” depends on the cause.
 If it is birth control-related, one may choose to switch methods.
 If the cause is pregnancy, the symptoms typically go away either closely after pregnancy or when the individual is done breastfeeding.
 For individuals who cannot trace the condition to a specific cause, chemical peels and skin lighteners are often the preferred course of action.

 Some research suggests that there is a link between having a diet that is low in folic acid can lead to struggles with melasma.
 In that case, promoting good nutritional habits and having a diet that is filled with oranges, whole grain bread, and lefty greens might combat some of its effects.
-In other words, pregnancy is not the time to start skipping out on your vitamins.
+In other words, pregnancy is not the time to start skipping out on your prenatal vitamins.

 Remember: This too shall pass.